USS Suwannee (CVE-27): 1942

 On 11 November, off Fedhala Roads, her ASW patrol sank what was reported to be a German U-boat, but which was later determined to have been Sidi Ferruch, one of the three French submarines which sortied from Casablanca, on the day of the assault.
 She was the first escort carrier to score against an enemy submarine, and she helped to prove the usefulness of her type in ASW.

-Suwannee remained in North African waters until mid-November, then sailed, via Bermuda, for Norfolk, Virginia.
+Suwannee remained in North African waters until mid-November, then sailed, via Bermuda, for Norfolk.
 She arrived back at Hampton Roads, on 24 November, and stayed until 5 December, when she got underway for the South Pacific.

 1943

 The auxiliary carrier transited the Panama Canal, on 11–12 December, and arrived at New Caledonia, on 4 January 1943.
 For the next seven months, she provided air escort for transports and supply ships replenishing and bolstering the Marines on Guadalcanal, as well as for the forces occupying other islands in the Solomons group.
-During that span of time, she visited Guadalcanal, Efate, and Espiritu Santo in addition to New Caledonia.
+During that span of time, she visited Guadalcanal, Efate, and Espiritu Santo, in addition to New Caledonia.
 She was reclassified as an "Escort Carrier", CVE-27, on 15 July 1943.

-She returned to the United States at San Diego, California, in October, and by 5 November, was back at Espiritu Santo.
+She returned to the United States at San Diego, in October, and by 5 November, was back at Espiritu Santo.
 On 13 November, she departed to participate in the Gilbert Islands operation.
-From 19–23 November, she was a part of the Air Support Group of the Southern Attack Force, and her planes bombed Tarawa, while the ships in the Northern Attack Force engaged the enemy at Makin.
-Following the occupation of the Gilberts, the escort carrier returned to the US, via Pearl Harbor, arriving in San Diego on 21 December.
+From 19 to 23 November, she was a part of the Air Support Group of the Southern Attack Force, and her planes bombed Tarawa, while the ships in the Northern Attack Force engaged the enemy at Makin.
+Following the occupation of the Gilberts, the escort carrier returned to the US, via Pearl Harbor, arriving in San Diego, on 21 December.